centralnicgroup-public/hexonet-api-documentation/API/DOMAIN/APPLICATION/QUERYDOMAINPENDINGDELETELIST.md

 # QueryDomainPendingDeleteList

 ## DESCRIPTION
-Query a detailed list of all backorder applications
+Query the list of pending delete domains. (the domains which are going to be released soon)

 ## AVAILABILITY
 All users have access to this command.